linode/docs/docs/development/bash/solving-real-world-problems-with-bash-scripts-a-tutorial/index.md

 {{< /output >}}

 {{< note >}}
-The file `text` will not exist by default.
-You can use a pre-existing text file to test this script, or you can create the `text` file using a text editor of your choice.
+The file `text.txt` will not exist by default.
+You can use a pre-existing text file to test this script, or you can create the `text.txt` file using a text editor of your choice.
 {{< /note >}}

 ### Timing Out read Operations